Watch out, Ari! UTA takes on new strategic investors

 “This is a transformative event for UTA,” says UTA CEO Jeremy Zimmer in a release.
 “There has never been a greater moment of change and opportunity in our industry for artists, creators, and companies like ours.
 We were deliberate about finding the right investment partners who recognize UTA as a business that puts clients first, exemplifies a collaborative and diverse culture, and is focused long term on capitalizing on the unique opportunities that disruption and transformation provide.”

 The takeaway: Don’t call UTA a boutique Hollywood talent agency anymore.
-Use it in the same breath as CAA and Endeavor.
+Use it in the same breath as CAA and WME.
 In other words: Watch out, Ari!